 Network: Talk to your school’s financial aid office, as well as any other organizations that offer scholarships.
 You never know what opportunities may be available.

-Persevere: Applying for scholarships can be a long and difficult process, so you have to be patience and informed.
+Persevere: Applying for scholarships can be a long and difficult process, so you have to be patient and informed.

 Read Also: The Benefits of Applying for Barbados Scholarships to Japan